Wimmics/olivaw/docs/parameters.md

 olivaw init repo
 ```

-Check the [command line documentation](./commands.md#olivaw-init-repo) for more details.
+Check the [olivaw command line documentation](./commands.md#olivaw-init-repo) for more details.

-These parameters will be explained in this page in case you would like to modify it.
+These parameters will be explained later in this document.

 # Parameters